Renter’s Planning Guide

 http://www.ter-sncf.com/pays_de_la_loire/V2/carte_horaires/index.asp.
 Choose “04 Angers - Nantes” in the drop-down menu to see the timetable.
 There is a telephone at the Champtocé train station, but no taxi service.

 All the major rental car companies have offices and cars available at the train station (gare) in Angers.
-Note that with the exception of Paris, rental car offices are closed on Sundays in France.
+Note that with the exception of the airports of Paris and Nantes, rental car offices are closed on Sundays in France.
 Taxis are always available at the gare in Angers.
 Fares from the gare to Le Pin are about 60€.

 What to expect at Le Pin when you arrive